c-sanders/AutoconfMacro-Bison/README.md

 - ```AC_DEFUN```

-This actually defines the macro ```AX_BISON```.
-The first argument on line 12, declares the name of the macro which is being defined, while the second argument on lines 14-33, define the body of the macro.
+This is what is actually responsible for the definition of the macro.
+The first argument on line 12, declares the name of the macro which is being defined, i.e. ```AX_BISON_ROOTDIR```, while the second argument on lines 14-33, define the body of the macro.